Your employees are the most valuable assets of your organization. They primarily drive your business to tremendous success and overall growth.

 Challenge#5.
 Inability to provide coaching and mentoring

 Coaching and mentoring are essential components of employee performance measurement.
-The lack of these programs can make employees feel left behind from peers regarding skills up-gradation, engagement, and productivity.
+The lack of these programs can make employees feel left behind by peers in terms of skills up-gradation, engagement, and productivity.

-Potential Solution – While not all companies are in a position to offer to coach and mentoring support to employees, utilizing external partnerships and technology to enable personalized 1:1 meetings can be an effective option.
+Potential Solution—While not all companies are in a position to offer coaching and mentoring support to employees, utilizing external partnerships and technology to enable personalized 1:1 meetings can be an effective option.

 How to Measure Employee Performance?

-For HR teams and leaders, measuring employee performance is far from a straightforward task because diverse roles call for different performance evaluation metrics.
+For HR teams and leaders, measuring employee performance is far from straightforward because diverse roles require different performance evaluation metrics.

-That said, some common practices are widely followed across various industries to gauge employee performance accurately in the easiest way possible.
+That said, some common practices are widely followed across various industries to gauge employee performance accurately and efficiently.

 Strategies to Evaluate Employee Performance